Why boomerang employees could be the answer to your recruitment problems in summary:

 If there have been radical changes in the culture or operations of the business, this should ideally have been made clear to returning candidates at the recruitment stage.
 If a very family-oriented culture, for example, has become more hard-nosed and sales-driven as the company has grown, they could be in for an unwelcome surprise.

-In contrast to the returning employee who is stuck in the past, there is also the danger of a boomerang candidate who wants to use their new-found expertise to change everything, all at once.
+In contrast to the returning employee who is stuck in the past, there’s also the danger of a boomerang employee who wants to use their new-found expertise to change everything, all at once.
 A major shake-up may well be what’s needed, but someone who comes in with too brash an approach can seriously upset the apple cart.

 Existing employees, especially if they have been with the business a long time, may end up feeling resentful and overlooked and there can be a negative impact on team morale.